himanshusharma89/sharefiles/README.md

-# sharefiles
+# Sharefiles

-A new Flutter project.
+A new Flutter project in which we use the share package to share the files.
+Yes you read it right, checkout this article abouthow we do this:

 ## Getting Started